v-espitalier/reproduced_papers/qSSL/README.md

 # Single checkpoint file
 python linear_probing.py --pretrained ./results/merlin/<timestamp>/model-cl-5-epoch-5.pth

-# Or point to a results directory (auto-discovers .pth files)
+# Or point to a results directory (the code will evaluate all .pth files in the folder)
 python linear_probing.py --pretrained ./results/merlin/<timestamp>/
 ```